riscv-software-src/riscof/docs/source/arch-tests.rst

 The following guide provides a walkthrough on how to run the tests available at the `riscv-arch-test <https://github.com/riscv/riscv-arch-test>`_ repository.

-The following assumes you have installed riscof as a cli on your system.
+The following assumes you have installed RISCOF as a cli on your system.
 If not, then please refer to the :ref:`install_riscof` section for the same.